What’s New

 Settings

-This menu option has seven choices:
+This menu option has six choices:

 RCMap command-line interface.